Interlisp/Interlisp.github.io/content/en/credits/_index.md

 Interlisp has benefited by the contributions of many people over the years.

-The Medley Interlisp Restoration Project has benefited from the contribution of many people, including:
+The Medley Interlisp Project has benefited from the contribution of many people, including:

 * Larry Masinter
 * Rob Kaplan